kaangenis/KaizenCaseStudy/README.md

 Project's React Native version is 0.73.4.

 You can clone the repo via git cli with "git clone https://github.com/kaangenis/KaizenCaseStudy" command.

 After successfully cloned the repo on your local you have to install JS libraries and pods.

 Installation:

 *in project path:

 - "npm install"
 - "cd ios"
-- "npx pod install" or "pod install" (If you are using a MacBook with chip Apple Silicon)
+- "npx pod install" or "pod install" (If you are using a MacBook with an Apple Silicon chip.)
 - cd ..
 - npm start